 Ron Bridgewater began his professional career in 1972 with a State Department tour of Japan, Europe, the Soviet Union, and the United States in the Thad Jones/Mel Lewis Jazz Orchestra.
 After three years with the band and several recordings, he appeared as a regular member of ensembles led by such jazz greats as Max Roach, McCoy Tyner and Horace Silver.
 Along with his brother, trumpeter Cecil Bridgewater, Ron led a group known as the Bridgewater Brothers which recorded two albums and toured the United States and Japan.
 He also toured with jazz great Cab Calloway.

-He is currently featured in Cecil Bridgewater's 1998 CD release, Mean What You Say, on Brownstone Records.
-In April, 1998, he was a featured performer in New York's Sweet Basil Club, and in January, 1999, he was a featured performer at The Jazz Bakery in Los Angeles and performed by invitation at the International Association of Jazz Educators Conference in Anaheim, California, from which organization he received a Certificate of Appreciation for his outstanding service to jazz education.
+He is featured in Cecil Bridgewater's 1998 CD release, Mean What You Say, on Brownstone Records.
+He has been a featured performer in New York's Sweet Basil Club and The Jazz Bakery in Los Angeles, and he performed by invitation at the International Association of Jazz Educators Conference in Anaheim, California, where he received a Certificate of Appreciation for his outstanding service to jazz education.

-At the University of Illinois, Mr. Bridgewater teaches jazz saxophone and improvisation.
+At the University of Illinois, Prof. Bridgewater teaches jazz saxophone and improvisation.